-6 awesome outdoor workouts to try in the Lowcountry
+5 outdoor workouts to get you moving in Bluffton, Hilton Head and Beaufort

 Tired of the treadmill?
 Seeking some sort of exercise outdoors?

-Here’s a list of six fun group exercise activities that will get you moving outdoors:
+Here’s a list of five fun group exercise activities that will get you moving outdoors:

 Hilton Head Island Tai Chi and Qigong Group